NojoodAlnahdi/Clustering/README.md

 F-measure: Balances precision and recall to evaluate cluster quality.
 Normalized Mutual Information (NMI): Measures the agreement between true labels and predicted clusters.
 Rand Index: Assesses the similarity between the predicted and actual labels.

+## implementation
+For implementation, please refer to the uploaded Notebook (.ipynb).

+## Results
+The clustering performance for each dataset is summarized in a table format, providing insights into the effectiveness of the K-Means algorithm on different types of data distributions.